rebkwok/kpcli/README.md

 **kpcli** will look for database configuration first in in environment variables, and then in a config.ini file.

+The (encrypted) database password can be stored by setting `STORE_ENCRYPTED_PASSWORD` to True in the config.ini file or as an environment variable.  **kpcli** will prompt for the password once and then every 24 hours.

 **NOTE:**
-AT YOUR OWN RISK! `KEEPASSDB_PASSWORD` can be set in the config.ini file or as an environment variable if you really want to.
+AT YOUR OWN RISK! `KEEPASSDB_PASSWORD` can be set in plaintext in the config.ini file or as an environment variable if you really want to.
-Not advised unless you implement some method of encrypting and retrieving it before passing to **kpcli**.
 If no `KEEPASSDB_PASSWORD` is found, **kpcli** will prompt for it.

 ### Config file